 Direct Entry Requirements

-If you don’t intend to apply to study the course in any Nigerian University using UTME, then you must ensure that you meet with the required direct entry requirements listed below:
+If you don’t intend to apply to study the course at any Nigerian University using UTME, then you must ensure that you meet the required direct entry requirements listed below:

 You are required to have two (2) ‘A’ level passes in the subjects to be combined.